sofaspawn/gophrics/README.md

-# 2d graphics in Golang using ebiten
+# 2d graphics in Golang using ebiten (or B A L L S)

 Testing the waters rn.